 Kids would ask "Is your car The Royal Coach"?

-So every car from the 57 Chevy that I co-owned with my sister because I couldn't afford on my own to the Corvettes and even a Ferrari became The Royal Coach.
+So every car from the 57 Chevy, that I co-owned with my sister because I couldn't afford one on my own, to the Corvettes and even a Ferrari became The Royal Coach.